Iron Man annual #3

 Here's the opening splash panel for this issue.
 It says that it's the "most misleading frontispiece of 1976".
-I think that's a bit hash.
-Aside from the Molecule Man'[s body not actually appearing in this issue, it's fine.
+I think that's a bit harsh.
+Aside from the Molecule Man's body not actually appearing in this issue, it's fine.

 It's interesting how the Molecule Man evolved.
 I first encountered him in Secret Wars and in that series and the sequel he's a wimpy nerd who can't affect organic molecules (at first) and isn't at all interested in conflict.
 But in most of his early appearances, he's a bloodthirsty villain, able to affect organics, and then there's the whole thing with the wand and possessing whoever touches it.